josefromtampa/IBHSWSAPI/README.md

   This operation does require a unique street/city/state along with Home Owner inforamtion.
   In order for the evaluation to be seen by a specific evaluator, an evaluator Id must be used in the **request.application.EvaluatorId** field.
 If an invalid evaluator Id is used, the evaluation will be parked in a temporary area and can still be claimed by any evaluator -- but must have the Fortified Id in order to claim.
 (The process of claiming in currently only available in the IBHS Focus application).

 This operation, when successful, will return the key identifier the evaluation -- the Fortified Id.

-Please see Postman for examples.
+See Postman [Create an Evaluation](https://documenter.getpostman.com/view/9267/RztmsUpJ#523391be-00fa-4787-aa7b-fb7e47252d5a) for examples.

 ### Updating an Evaluation
 The web service can perform an update to an evaluation.
-Much like the CreateEvaluation, it uses the same data model, but includes a necessary FortifiedId field for identifing the evaluation.
+Much like the CreateEvaluation, it uses the same data model, but includes a necessary FortifiedId field for identifing the evaluation. (

 Not all sections need to be included in the update -- only section that have changed.
 Any answer that is null or whose answer is 0 (and should be, like DesignationTypeId) will not be replaced.

+See Postman [Updating an Evaluation](https://documenter.getpostman.com/view/9267/RztmsUpJ#f132d3fa-eac6-479a-97e8-3b4e19cec4fb) for examples.

 ### Retrieving an Evaluation
 The web service can retrieve the information associated with a given FID and will tyically include additional data in the response: